nepenth/knowledge-base/README.md

 ### Machine Learning <a name="machine-learning"></a>
-"Machine Learning is a data-driven approach to building intelligent systems, encompassing both foundational learning (Beginner Tutorials) and systematic model development (Machine Learning Process).
-This category equips developers with essential techniques for creating and deploying advanced AI solutions."
+**Machine Learning**: A foundational and applied category for understanding ML concepts through beginner tutorials and mastering the ML process.
 *Subcategories: Beginner Tutorials, Machine Learning Process* *Items: 2*